What is it like being an art major at a university vs. attending art school?

 This video weighs the pros and cons of being at an art major at a university, how it affects how to approach the college admissions process, how to figure out whether studying art at a college is a better fit for you.

-Art Prof Clara Lieu speaks to University of California, Los Angeles students Anya Chen and Ruth Lee.
+Prof Lieu speaks to University of California, Los Angeles students Anya Chen and Ruth Lee.

 - Many universities and colleges will allow you to add your portfolio as a supplement to your application.